own3d/docs/docs/docs/extensions/syntax-for-forms.md

 ![Row Field](../../images/fields/row.png)

 The `row` field can be used to group other fields into a row.
-The `col-span` attribute can be used to define the width of the field.
+The `colSpan` attribute can be used to define the width of the field.

 We recommend using not more than a total of 4 columns in a row.

 Examples:
-* Two fields with `col-span:1` each will result in a row with two columns
+* Two fields with `colSpan: 1` each will result in a row with two columns
-* Two fields with `col-span:1` and `col-span:3` will result in a row with one column that is 25% wide and one column that is 75% wide
+* Two fields with `colSpan: 1` and `colSpan: 3` will result in a row with one column that is 25% wide and one column that is 75% wide
-* Three fields with `col-span:1` each will result in a row with three columns that are 33% wide each
+* Three fields with `colSpan: 1` each will result in a row with three columns that are 33% wide each

 ```yaml{9,15}
 - id: row-1